Sun damage, Brown Spots and Pigmentation

 Whatever your age and specific skin concerns, we offer a wide range of cosmetic treatments.
 Including anti-wrinkle injections, dermal fillers, skin rejuvenation, laser hair removal, cellulite and fat reduction.Read more

 Clinic Visjeune are trusted specialists in the latest non-surgical aesthetic enhancements.
-We adopting the best of modern techniques and aesthetic practice, and pride ourselves on openness, honesty and integrity.Read more
+We adopt the best techniques and aesthetic practice, and pride ourselves on honesty, integrity and transparency.Read more

 Our highly trained therapists and medical practitioners can treat several conditions including; hyperhidrosis (which is excessive sweating), migraines and intra vita infusion drips which offer incredible benefits.Read more